ilya0/Assets-IO_A2_HRTracking/README.md

 Front end - Interfaces with the middleware inorder to show all the data

-Middleware - interfaces with the blockchain and holds all the api interfaces
+Backend - interfaces with the blockchain and holds all the api interfaces

 Blockchain - records all the data for immutiblity